Microsoft Defender Antivirus: Controlled Folder Access

 Controlled Folder Access is a feature introduced with Windows 10 Fall Creators Update to protect a user's important files from the growing threat of ransomware.
 This feature was released about a year later after the Petya family of ransomware first appeared.
 The feature will notify the user every time a program tries to access these folders and will be blocked unless given access via the user.
 Windows will warn the user with a User Account Control popup as a final warning if they opt to "Allow" a program to read Controlled Folders.

 Tamper Protection

 Introduced in Windows 10 version 1903, Tamper Protection protects certain security settings, such as antivirus settings, from being disabled or changed by unauthorized programs.

+Antivirus updates

+Updates of virus definitions are released under KB2267602.